 Also Check: The Risks of Internet of Things

-Pop-ups: if every time you unlock the phone you receive notifications with advertisements or ads, then there is an adware installed on your smartphone.
-These pop-ups tend to appear after downloading and installing some application, which are usually utilities or RAM optimizers.
+Pop-ups: if every time you unlock the phone you receive notifications with advertisements or ads, then there is adware installed on your smartphone.
+These pop-ups tend to appear after downloading and installing some applications, which are usually utilities or RAM optimizers.
 These pop-ups show very varied messages, from invitations to the store to download a certain application to alert about the existence of a mobile virus.

 Unknown messages: the vast majority of malware for Android uses the mobile number to subscribe unilaterally to premium services, so the user will begin to receive service messages (horoscope, etc.) that he does not know about.
 On the other hand, it is possible that not only are you receiving these messages, but you are also sending them to your contacts without the owner noticing, or even that some messages are posted on social networks.
 In addition to the risks associated with malware, the user is in danger of being affected in economic terms.